Sesame Street Characters Front Ad Council’s Mental Health Push

 A Platform That Cares

-The Ad Council, a nonprofit organization founded in 1942, has produced some of the most widely recognized public service campaigns in the United States, spanning issues from road safety to public health.
+The Ad Council has produced some of the most widely recognized public service campaigns in the U.S. since 1942, spanning road safety and public health.

-• Use familiar characters first.
+• Use familiar characters.
 Audiences process emotional messages faster when they already trust the faces delivering them.

 • Build partnerships that last.
-Long-running collaborations create stronger audience trust because the message feels more consistent.
+Long-running collaborations make the message feel more consistent and dependable.

 Our Take: Can Comfort Carry a Heavy Message?

-People respond better to difficult conversations when the message comes from beloved characters, and that works to the Ad Council's benefit.
+People respond better to difficult conversations when the message comes from beloved characters.

-The organization and Sesame Street treat the mental health subject matter with care, knowing people can relate but have a hard time talking about it.
+The Ad Council and Sesame Street treat mental health with care, knowing people can relate but have a hard time talking about it.

 Explore these top creative agencies in our directory.